ShivamGuj/Github-RepoView/README.md

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## [Note that I have added Github API key from account, in case it didn't connect, please make new and add to github.service.ts, it will definitely run.]
+### [Note that I have added Github API key from my account, in case it didn't connect, please make new and add to github.service.ts, it will definitely run.]